M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models: Our Method

 \subsection{Backdoor Injection}

-Fig.~\ref{fig:backdoorinjection} shows the backdoor injection process, which includes the generation of poisoned training dataset by attackers and the training of DNN model by model users.
+Fig.~\ref{fig:backdoorinjection} shows the backdoor injection process, which includes generating a poisoned training dataset and training the DNN model on the dataset.
 The attacker poisons a part of the training dataset $\bm{D}_{\textnormal{train}}$ to obtain the poisoned training dataset $\tilde{\bm{D}}_{\textnormal{train}}$, and the backdoors can be secretly implanted into a DNN model trained normally on $\tilde{\bm{D}}_{\textnormal{train}}$.

 When generating the poisoned training dataset, the attacker uses the well-trained trigger embedding network $\mathcal{H}$ to poison a part of the training dataset with the poisoning ratio $\rho$.
-Specifically, the attacker randomly selects $\rho$ clean images from the dataset $\bm{D}_{\textnormal{train}}\verb|\|\bm{D}_{L}$, and poisons each of the selected clean image using the following steps.
+Specifically, the attacker randomly selects $\rho$ clean images from the dataset $\bm{D}_{\textnormal{train}}$\verb|\|$\bm{D}_{L}$, and poisons each of the selected clean image using the following steps.
 (1) Select a trigger uniformly from the trigger set $\bm{T}$ and convert it into a grayscale image.
 (2) Concatenate the clean image with the grayscaled trigger.
 (3) Use the concatenated result as the input of $\mathcal{H}$ to generate a poisoned image.
-(4) A poisoned sample is obtained by marking the poisoned image as the target label that corresponds to the used trigger.
+(4) A poisoned sample is obtained by marking the poisoned image as the target-class label that corresponds to the used trigger.
 After poisoning all the selected clean images, the attacker can get a poisoned training dataset $\tilde{\bm{D}}_{\textnormal{train}}$ by replacing the original clean samples in $\bm{D}_\textnormal{train}$ with the generated poisoned samples.
-Since a uniformly selected trigger is used to poison a clean image, the generated poisoned images contain the semantics of all the $M \times N$ triggers for the $N$ attacker-specified targets.
+Since a uniformly selected trigger is used to poison a clean image, the generated poisoned images contain the semantics of all the $M \times N$ triggers for the $N$ attacker-specified target classes.